aaronparker/aaronparker.github.io/_posts/2018-08-13-citrix-workspace-app-microsoft-intune.md

   - macOS
   - Windows
 ---
 Citrix Workspace app is [here to replace Citrix Receiver](https://www.citrix.com/blogs/2018/08/06/the-citrix-workspace-app-our-new-bundle-of-joy-is-born-today/) with a new UI and capabilities (primarily for Citrix Cloud customers).
-Here&#8217;s how to deploy it across various supported platforms in a modern management capacity with Microsoft Intune.
+Here's how to deploy it across various supported platforms in a modern management capacity with Microsoft Intune.

 [toc]